saenuma/videos229/README.md

 # videos229

-Generates videos that could be used as backgrounds of lyrics videos and adverts.
+Generates videos that could be used as backgrounds of adverts.
 It expects a background color and a sprite (a repeating image).

 It currently has three methods for generating videos.